2014 unrest in Bosnia and Herzegovina: Background

 After World War II, Tuzla developed into a major industrial and cultural centre during the communist period in the Socialist Federal Republic of Yugoslavia.
 During the first decade of the 21st century, four former state-owned companies, including furniture and washing powder factories, were sold to private owners who were contracted to invest in and make them profitable.
 Instead, the new owners opted for asset stripping, stopped paying workers and filed for bankruptcy.
 The closures left hundreds of workers without jobs in a country that already has a high unemployment rate of between 27%–47%.
 Although official data show that 27.5 percent of its working population is unemployed, at least another 20 percent of people are estimated to be engaged in the so-called grey economy.
-An average monthly salary in Bosnia and Herzegovina is 500 euros (about $450), with one in five citizens living below the poverty line.
+An average monthly salary in Bosnia and Herzegovina was 300 euros at the time (about $350), with one in five citizens living below the poverty line.